Craig-Macomber/FancyDownloader/README.md

 Create `apikey.txt` containing the wikidot api key.

-## Setup other config

-Set `siteName` in FancyDownloader.py

-Files will be saved in `f'../{siteName}'`

 ## Large file support

 wikidot API seems to have issues with large files.

 Downloader uses urllib to downlod them from the wdfiles url.

-This may have issues with private sites/pages.
+It appears this this works for private sites, despite having no authentication:
+It seems like a security hole that files can be downloaded with a guessed URL, but it makes this script's job easier.

 ## Run downloader

-`python3 FancyDownloader.py`
+`python3 FancyDownloader.py --site your-wikidot-site-name`

+Files will be saved in `../site/your-wikidot-site-name`.